 Subcontractors

-List each subcontractor as a separate line item with the trade and scope of work.
-As the general contractor, you typically add a 10–15% management markup on subcontractor costs.
-Reference the subcontract or quote number if you have one.
+List each subcontractor as a separate line item with their trade and scope of work.
+As the general contractor, you typically add a 10–15% management markup on subcontractor costs to cover coordination, site access management, and your risk on their work quality.
+Reference the subcontract number or quote date: "Electrical subcontractor — rough-in wiring per subcontract dated 28 Mar 2026 — $4,200 + 12% GC markup."

 Construction Payment Terms

-- 7 days — common for subcontractors invoicing a general contractor
+- 7 days — common for subcontractors invoicing a general contractor; often mandated by legislation

-- 30 days — typical for commercial construction invoices
+- 30 days — typical for commercial construction and larger projects

-- Progress payments at milestones — the most common structure for large projects
+- Progress payments at milestones — the most common structure for projects over $20,000

 Create Your Construction Invoice Now